Nightfox77/Gembid/README.md

 As a registered you can:

-- all off the above
+- all of the above
 - see bids made on a listing
 - login
 - place a bid on a listing